Marketing to Doctors, Part 5: Measuring and Optimizing Results

 • Install and monitor extensive analytics packages

-• Lead nurture to bring existing leads to sales ready status
+• Lead nurture to bring existing leads to sales-ready status

 • Report, analyze, & optimize